-Over the years, Altium Inc has changed their Vault offerings in terms of name and functionality.
-Regardless of what it is currently called, it serves the purpose of providing a storage container for components, templates and projects.
-More so, it allows the company the ability to track both the revision and life cycle of anything that is placed in it.
+Over the years, Altium Inc has changed its Vault offerings in terms of name and functionality.
+Regardless of what it is currently called, it serves to provide a storage container for components, templates, and projects.
+More so, it allows the company to track both the revision and life cycle of anything that is placed in it.

-On one’s own, this is not an easy thing to tackle.
+On one's own, this is not an easy thing to tackle.
 In addition to knowing where things are, one must understand why things are.
-There are file specific folders which dictate file naming conventions, life cycle management schemes, and revision schemes.
-The setup of these folders will have a profound impact on the ease or difficulty of introducing new components, template files, or projects.
+There are file-specific folders that dictate file naming conventions, life cycle management schemes, and revision schemes.
+The setup of these folders will profoundly impact the ease or difficulty of introducing new components, template files, or projects.

-Here at Nine Dot Connects, we have a few advantages when it comes to Concord Pro and other legacy versions such as NEXUS and Vault.
-In our former affiliations with Altium Inc, we were able to discuss the concepts of the vault with key contributors when it was first being designed and introduced.
+Here at Nine Dot Connects, we have a few advantages in Concord Pro and other legacy versions such as NEXUS and Vault.
+In our former affiliations with Altium Inc, we discussed the concepts of the vault with key contributors when it was first being designed and introduced.
 We were also the first Altium VAR (when Altium had VARs) to sell the vault.
-That was accomplished due to the time and effort we invested in learning and understanding the vault’s capabilities.
-And lastly, with a solid understanding of both version control concepts and libraries methodology, we at Nine Dot Connects “get it” when it comes to Concord Pro.
+That was accomplished due to the time and effort we invested in learning and understanding the vault's capabilities.
+And lastly, with a solid understanding of both version control concepts and library methodology, we at Nine Dot Connects "gets it" when it comes to Concord Pro.

 We teach both the methodology and the best practices for usage in addition to teaching the tool.
 Unlike our other classes, this training is a combination of online coaching and on-site training.
-The success of setting up Concord Pro is highly dependent upon a well thought out file structure, naming convention, and library migration.
+Setting up Concord Pro is highly dependent upon a well-thought-out file structure, naming convention, and library migration.
 This effort requires guidance and time.
 In many cases, it may also require our assistance in library cleanup.
 It is far more difficult to clean up libraries after the migration is complete.

 What should be addressed:

 Different flows one must follow for components, templates, and projects